-2. Disciplinaries - responsibilities of the committee
+2. Disciplinary/Grievance - responsibilities of the committee

-This procedure sets out how LSA u3a will approach problems related to a breach or suspected breach of the agreed Code of Conduct by a member or Trustee.
+This procedure, which applies to both disciplinary and grievance complaints, sets out how Seaford u3a will approach problems related to a breach or suspected breach of the agreed Code of Conduct by a member or Trustee.
 This procedure is intended to ensure any issues are dealt with promptly, fairly and consistently.
 All parties are encouraged to take a problem-solving approach to achieve resolution.

-In the event of a report of any member or Trustee allegedly breaching the Code of Conduct or if a breach becomes apparent, the Chair will be notified immediately.
-In carrying out this procedure, LSA u3a will ensure the following:
+In the event of a report of any member or Trustee allegedly breaching the Code of Conduct or if a breach becomes apparent, the Chair/Vice Chair will be notified immediately.

+In carrying out this procedure, Seaford u3a will ensure the following:

-- Every action will be documented. - Disciplinary matters (including the appeals procedure) will be dealt with quickly and fairly. - LSA u3a will strive to de-escalate any situation and to settle the issue without having to resort to formal disciplinary action. - LSA u3a will seek additional support from Trust staff, the Regional Trustee and Trust volunteers, as required.
+- Every action will be documented. - Disciplinary matters (including the appeals procedure) will be dealt with quickly and fairly. - Seaford u3a will strive to de-escalate any situation and to settle the issue without having to resort to formal disciplinary action. - Seaford u3a will seek additional support from Trust staff, the Regional Trustee and Trust volunteers, as required.
 All requests for support will go via the National Office. - Confidentiality will be maintained at all times.
-For more serious issues LSA u3a will liaise with the Third Age Trust to seek advice and guidance about procedural issues.
+For more serious issues Seaford u3a will liaise with the Third Age Trust to seek advice and guidance about procedural issues.
 Sharing of information with the Trust will not constitute a breach of confidentiality due to the affiliation with the Trust.
-Members involved in the disciplinary procedure will be informed of the Trust's involvement. - Decisions will be based on facts and evidence.
+Members involved in the disciplinary procedure will be informed of the Trust's involvement.

+Decisions will be based on facts and evidence.

-The disciplinary procedure will be implemented once all steps that have been taken to resolve matters informally have been unsuccessful and/or where a matter is deemed by the u3a committee to be so serious that the only relevant course of action is to follow the disciplinary procedure.
+The procedure will be implemented once all steps that have been taken to resolve matters informally have been unsuccessful and/or where a matter is deemed by the u3a committee to be so serious that the only relevant course of action is to follow the disciplinary/grievance procedure.

-2.1 Confidentiality
+2.1.
+Confidentiality